 While the product is committed to a minimum level of sustainable investment, no allocation between environmental and social objectives has been determined in advance, which explains the minimum of 0% for these two pillars.

 The asset allocation figures presented above are pre-contractual minimums expressed as a percentage of the net assets; they are not a forecast of a target allocation.
 For information on the percentages achieved, please refer to the annual report.

-The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities represent a minimum alignment commitment of 0% of investments.
+The underlying investments of the financial product that take into account the EU criteria for environmentally sustainable economic activities represent between 0% and 20% of investments.